ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 # ModernStartMenu theme for Windows 11 Start Menu Styler (Windows 10 Start menu)

-A recreation of the Sun Valley Start menu for the Windows 10 Start Menu running on Windows 11.
+A recreation of the Sun Valley Start menu for the Windows 10 Start menu running on Windows 11.

 **Author**: [ndrew6075](https://github.com/ndrew6075)